 BETHNAL GREEN LONDON, 2019

 Happy sobs, laughter, a hug that could have lasted a lifetime, in the arms of one of my best friends in the world.
-Sandhya scoops up my backpack, as we goofily scream “we’re on vacation!” as we walk through the Bethnal Green Station to her flat.
-Rain drizzles from the sky, but we continue, arm-in-arm, immediately planning every detail of our first trip together as adult women.
+Sandhya scoops up my backpack, as we goofily scream “we’re on vacation!”.
+We walk through the Bethnal Green Station to her flat as rain drizzles from the sky, but we continue, arm-in-arm, immediately planning every detail of our first trip together as adult women.

 GAHANNA, OHIO, 2005

 I was looking down at my humungous uniform khaki shorts and dirty bucks that my mom forced me to wear— unfortunate hand-me-downs from my older brother— so I could pretend to not see Sandhya.
 I sat with my best (and only) friend Caroline, while we swayed in unison on a tire swing, objectively being assholes.